 Cryptocurrency can usually be bought directly through a centralized exchange (or CEX).
-The most popular centralized exchanges are Binance and Coinbase.
+The most popular centralized exchanges are FTX and Crypto.com.

-Using Binance and Coinbase is similar to registering with a financial institution.
+Using FTX.US and Crypto.com is similar to registering with a financial institution.
 Although easy, the process will be long and will require several authentication methods.
 You need to complete the verification process in order to purchase or transact on the platform.

-Coinbase, in particular, is easy to use and allows you to buy all the major cryptocurrencies.
+FTX, in particular, is easy to use and allows you to buy all the major cryptocurrencies.
 You can buy BTC, ETH, USDT, and much more.
-Binance, on the other hand, hosts a bigger collection of coins, plus a private exchange where you can swap your crypto with other users privately, charging a commission fee (this is called “peer-to-peer trading”).
+Binance, on the other hand, hosts a bigger collection of coins, plus a private exchange where you can swap your crypto with other users privately.
+You will be charged a commission fee (this is called “peer-to-peer trading”).
 Binance also has its own chain, Binance Smart Chain, and its coin, $BSC.

-Both CEX allow paying with a debit or credit card, giving you a quick and easy avenue to transmute your fiat currency (EUR, USD, GBP) into cryptocurrency.
+All three CEX allow users to pay with a debit or credit card, giving you a quick and easy avenue to transmute your fiat currency (EUR, USD, GBP) into cryptocurrency.